TotalVariation/TotalVariation.github.io/_projects/phd_work_ulster.md

 ## PhD Work at AIRC UU

-I had the opportunity to begin my PhD journey at the Artificial Intelligence Research Centre (<a href="https://www.ulster.ac.uk/research/topic/computer-science/artificial-intelligence">AIRC</a>), Ulster University (UU), Belfast, UK, with the support of a fully-funded Department for the Economy (DfE) international studentship.
-While my path led me to discontinue the program after two years, I've chosen to share some of the research I conducted at AIRC, UU, particularly in the areas of Deep Generative Models and Satellite Image Time Series (SITS) analysis.
+I had the opportunity to begin my PhD journey in Sept.
+2021 at the Artificial Intelligence Research Centre (<a href="https://www.ulster.ac.uk/research/topic/computer-science/artificial-intelligence">AIRC</a>), Ulster University (UU), Belfast, UK, with the support of a fully-funded Department for the Economy (DfE) international studentship.
+While my path led me to discontinue the program after two years (30 Nov.
+2023), I've chosen to share some of the research I conducted at AIRC, UU, particularly in the areas of Deep Generative Models and Satellite Image Time Series (SITS) analysis.
 I hope these findings may serve as a reference for fellow researchers in the field.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">